Va1ord/Code-Marathon-5-days/README.md

 /**
 I think I can do that, but what about finding bugs (would it be more interesting)?
 Oh, right - you can't comment on this.
 Good night.
+I think it would be more interesting to work with Telegram bots due to the latest update.

   First day - Сarts.
 So, the first marathon project has been completed!